microsoft/botframework-cli/packages/cli/README.md

   $ bf qnamaker:cross-train

 OPTIONS
-  -f, --force              [default: false] If --out flag is provided with the path to an existing file, overwrites that file -h, --help               qnamaker:cross-train command help -i, --in=in              Source lu and qna files folder
+  -f, --force              If --out flag is provided with the path to an existing file, overwrites that file -h, --help               luis:cross-train command help -i, --in=in              Source lu and qna files folder

   -o, --out=out            Output folder name.
-If not specified, the cross trained files will be wrote to cross-trained
+If not specified, the cross trained files will be written to
-                           folder under folder of current command
+                           cross-trained folder under folder of current command

   --config=config          Path to config file of mapping rules

   --intentName=intentName  [default: _Interruption] Interruption intent name

-  --log                    [default: false] Writes out log messages to console
+  --log                    Writes out log messages to console
 ```

 _See code: [@microsoft/bf-qnamaker](https://github.com/microsoft/botframework-cli/tree/master/packages/qnamaker/src/commands/qnamaker/cross-train.ts)_